Unlocking Long-Term Disability: Qualifying Medical Conditions

 Can I qualify for long-term disability if I have a mental health condition?

 Yes, individuals with mental health conditions can qualify for long-term disability benefits if their condition significantly impairs their ability to work.
 Mental health conditions that may qualify for long-term disability include severe depression, bipolar disorder, schizophrenia, anxiety disorders, post-traumatic stress disorder (PTSD), and obsessive-compulsive disorder (OCD), among others.
 To qualify, the mental health condition must be diagnosed by a licensed mental health professional and documented medical evidence must demonstrate how the condition prevents the individual from performing their job duties.
-Additionally, the individual must meet the eligibility criteria set by the insurance policy, which may include a minimum duration of the condition and ongoing treatment requirements.
+Additionally, the individual must meet the eligibility criteria set by the insurance policy, which may include a duration of the condition and ongoing treatment requirements.

 What steps do I need to take to apply for long-term disability benefits?